raganwald/raganwald.github.com/index.md

 <p class="quotation last">“Extraordinary communication skills...
 Able to mentor and coach other engineers and make those less experienced experienced comfortable and build their confidence (empowerment) at the same time.
 Your communication skills transcended engineering to other parts of the businesses (Product and Executive leadership).
 And, it is natural leadership...
 Not forced in any way.
 You talk to, and get respect, from the Interns to the C-Level.”</p>
 <p class="quotation author">Richard Hartshorne: Senior Talent Partner, PagerDuty</p>

 I bring forty years of product- and customer- centric business and technical experience to shipping on time, without drama.
+I have experienced both the highs and the lows of the startup trajectory, and I guide my teams with a steady hand on the tiller.
 My teams know how to ship "good" without being seduced by "sufficient" or derailed by "perfect."
-And I have experienced both the highs and the lows of the startup trajectory, and I guide my teams through them all with a steady hand on the tiller.

 ### I'm available for work.

 <p class="quotation last">“You were a huge asset to PagerDuty, and wherever you land next will be lucky to have you.”</p>
 <p class="quotation author">Michael Cucci: Investor, Startup Advisor, ex-VP of Product and Marketing, PagerDuty</p>

-I recently completed a sabbatical wherein I learned to fly.
-I'm refreshed and enthusiastic about playing a meaningful role in another breakout success.
+I'm enthusiastic about playing a meaningful role in another breakout success.
 I'm open to 100% remote or Greater Toronto Area hybrid roles that leverage my technical and product focus.

 ---